donnay/perpetual-sparrow/src/pages/GuestSuiteManual.md

 ---
-title: Guest Suite Manual
+title: Westpoint Terrace
-subtitle: ''
+subtitle: 'Guest Suite Manual'
 excerpt: Welcome - here is some helpful information for your stay and please don’t hesitate to contact us at any time if anything is unclear.
 template: page
 ---